 Is Cat Cat village worth visiting?

 Cat Cat village may not be your cup of tea if you’re not into touristy areas.
 As this village is close to Sapa town, it’s a must-stop for many travelers, especially the domestic ones.

-Most of the things are catered for tourists, so it may feel like going shopping or visiting a park than exploring a sacred place.
+Most things are catered to tourists, so it may feel like going shopping or visiting a park rather than exploring a sacred place.

 However, if you have time and enjoy trekking, this village is suitable for half a day exploring.